Cider: Uruguay

 Cider fizz or fizz is a cider variety made by mixing and fermenting various fruit juices other than apple with cider, as ananá fizz (pineapple juice), frutilla fizz (strawberry juice) or durazno fizz (peach juice).

 East Asia

 Usually, "cider" in East Asia refers to a soft drink similar to Sprite or lemonade.

 China

 A popular drink in China is called "Apple cider vinegar" (苹果醋 (Píngguǒ Cù)).
-Shanxi Province is noted for the "vinegar" produced there.
+Shanxi is noted for the "vinegar" produced there.

 Japan

 In Japan, the terms "cidre" (シードル, shīdoru) or "apple sparkling wine" usually refer to the alcoholic beverage to distinguish it from the sparkling unalcoholic soda drink, cider, although both terms are now interchangeably used.
 While Japan is not historically a cider-making country, there is currently a renaissance of new, younger cider makers in the prefectures of Aomori and Nagano, such as Aomori's A-Factory.

 In 2019, the number of international ciders imported to Japan increased, signifying a start to its popularity among Japanese consumers.